-After acquiring the original Sweatin’ 2nd A-2 jacket for our archive, we knew that this one would make an outstanding addition to the Elite Units range as it is such an outstanding piece.
+After acquiring the original Sweatin’ 2nd A-2 jacket for our archive, we knew that this one would make an outstanding addition to the Elite Units range as it is such an incredible piece.

-Originally belonging to B-26 gunner, Staff Sergeant Anthony J. Moretti, the jacket is adorned with the most superbly illustrative hand painted artwork, which tells a remarkable story of WWII literally from front to back.
+Originally belonging to B-26 gunner, Staff Sergeant Anthony J. Moretti, the jacket is adorned with the most superb hand painted artwork, which tells a remarkable story of WWII literally from front to back.

 To the back is a painting of Moretti’s B-26B Marauder bomber ‘Sweatin’ 2nd’ along with title slogan of the same name above. (‘Sweatin’ 2nd’ completed 166 missions during it’s wartime career, and was so named after its predecessor ‘Sweatin’ which was lost in June ’43).
 To the lower portion of the back panel Moretti has painted all the place names they had visited.
 One can see the track they took when leaving the US to head for active service in Europe, making various stops on the way as they hoped from Canada to Newfoundland to Iceland and finally England, with significant emphasis of Piccadilly Circus being underlined - no doubt a place that held fond memories of good times when they had a pass to go off base.